 - 1.10 The Plan has been prepared having regard to national policy and to be in general conformity with the strategic policies of the local development plan.
 At the national level, the National Planning Policy Framework (NPPF) establishes the scope and purpose of neighbourhood plans.
-At the local level, the development plan comprises the Waverley Borough Local Plan Part One (2018) and saved policies from the Local Plan 2002. - 1.11 Appendix B provides a summary of the programmes, plans and other documents which influence the Plan.
+At the local level, the development plan comprises the Waverley Borough Local Plan Part One (2018) and Local Plan Part Two (2023). - 1.11 Appendix B provides a summary of the programmes, plans and other documents which influence the Plan.